Shardool55/NNFS_basic/README.md

    - `python data_preprocessing.py`
    - `python model_and_training.py`

-Also a side note- I know the code doesn't follow OOPS concepts but further iterations will follow the same.
+Side note- It is a known fact that the the code doesn't follow OOP concepts but further iterations will follow the same.